 Since its early years, the Institute has flourished as a center for imparting post graduate training to officers of the State Departments of Agriculture in India, as also to other candidates, so as to equip them for manning superior posts in the fields of research, teaching and extension.
 In 1923, the training programme was placed on an organized basis as a two-year course of specialized post graduate training in different major fields of agricultural sciences, leading to the Associateship of the Institute (Assoc.
 IARI).
 This diploma course, recognized in 1946 as equivalent to the M.Sc. degree of Indian Universities, was replaced by M.Sc. degree in 1958 when the Institute was granted the status of a "Deemed University" under the University Grants Commission Act of 1956 and authorized to award post graduate degrees of Master of Science and Doctor of Philosophy in agricultural sciences.
 With regard to educational standard and quality, it ranks among the best institutions of post graduate education in the world.
-A unique feature of the system of instruction at the Institute, which is largely modelled on the choice-based credit system, is that research, teaching and extension are fully integrated and also that the programme of instruction is broad-based so as to give the student a mastery not only in his/ her major field of specialization but also in supporting minor fields.
-Currently, instruction leading to the under graduate and post graduate degrees of the Institute is organized in twenty-six subjects (disciplines).
+A unique feature of the system of instruction at the Institute, which is largely modelled on the choice-based credit course system, is that research, teaching and extension are fully integrated and also that the programme of instruction is broad-based so as to give the student a mastery not only in his/ her major field of specialization but also in supporting minor fields.
+The Graduate School, IARI runs 56 degree programmes (04 in Undergraduate, 26 in Masters and 26 in Ph.D), in New Delhi Campus (including IARI, New Delhi and 03 sister institutes namely, IASRI, NIPB, NBPGR) and 16 regional hubs.

-So far, 4823 M.Sc., 100 M. Tech. and 5360 Ph.D. awarded degrees including 507 international students.
-At present, the total number of students is 1,992 comprising of 505 M.Sc./ M. Tech; 319 UG, 1168 Ph.D. and 18 international students.
+So far, 5047 M.Sc., 115 M. Tech. and 5666 Ph.D. awarded degrees including 518 international students.
+At present, the total number of students is 2663 comprising of 601 M.Sc./ M. Tech; 705 UG, 1357 Ph.D. including 10 international students.